olexsmir/gopher.nvim/README.md

 Minimalistic plugin for Go development in Neovim written in Lua.

-It's **NOT** an LSP tool, the main goal of this plugin is add go tooling support in Neovim.
+It's **NOT** an LSP tool, the main goal of this plugin is to add go tooling support in Neovim.

 ## Install (using [lazy.nvim](https://github.com/folke/lazy.nvim)